A new approach to evaluating Malmsten's integral and related integrals: Notations and Definitions

-\paragraph{}The signed Stirling numbers of the first kind are denoted by $s(n, k)$ and the Stirling cycle numbers or unsigned Stirling numbers of the first kind are denoted by ${n \brack k}$.
-The signed Stirling numbers of the first kind are related to the Stirling cycle numbers by ${n \brack k} := (-1)^{k-n}s(n, k) = |s(n, k)|$ \cite[\S26.1]{bib23}.
-In combinatorics, the signed Stirling number of the first kind is $(-1)^{n-k}$ times the Stirling cycle number, which is the number of permutations of $\{1,2,3,\ldots,n\}$ with exactly $k$ cycles.\\\\ The Stirling cycle numbers are defined by the generating functions \cite[(20.1), (20.2)]{bib27}
+An integral representation for $\beta(s)$, which provides analytic continuation of the domain of $\beta(s)$ to $\Re\,s<0$, can be found in Glasser's paper \cite[(A13)]{bib28}.
+The signed Stirling numbers of the first kind are denoted by $s(n, k)$, and the Stirling cycle numbers or unsigned Stirling numbers of the first kind are denoted by ${n \brack k}$.
+The signed Stirling numbers of the first kind are related to the Stirling cycle numbers by ${n \brack k} = (-1)^{k-n}s(n, k) = |s(n, k)|$ \cite[\S26.1]{bib23}.
+In combinatorics, the signed Stirling number of the first kind is $(-1)^{n-k}$ times the Stirling cycle number, which is the number of permutations of $\{1,2,3,\ldots,n\}$ with exactly $k$ disjoint cycles.
+The Stirling cycle numbers are defined by the generating functions \cite[(20.1), (20.2)]{bib27}